Lahuca-Software-Development/Lane/documentation/defaultData.md

 This value is the nicknamee of the player.
 If it is not set, the player has no nickname.

+### Friends (friends)
+This value is a list of UUIDs, which signify the friendships of the player of this network profile.
+These UUIDs are the ids of a friendship.

 # Profiles
 Every profile has these same data objects.
 Network profile specific information can be read at "Players » Network Profile" in this document.